 Although hearing aids can be useful for many Heard of Hearing individuals, not everyone with hearing loss needs or wants a hearing aid.
-These individuals could potentially benefit from the use of personal amplifiers in health care settings by allowing them better communication n Some Medicare advantage (Part C) plans and private employer insurance plans in North Carolina do provide various levels of coverage for hearing aids for adults over the age of 21.
-In addition, NC Medicaid recipients who are long-term care facilities residents, can use their unmet medical needs benefit toward paying for hearing aids. o Per NC G.S 58-3-285, health benefit plans in North Carolina are required to provide one hearing aid for each ear with hearing loss, up to \$2,500 per hearing aid every 36 months for covered individuals under the age of 22 years and the ability to understand their treatment.
+These individuals could potentially benefit from the use of personal amplifiers in health care settings by allowing them better communication and the ability to understand their treatment.
 In North Carolina, personal amplifiers are not covered by public or private payers, but are relatively inexpensive compared to hearings aids, with costs ranging between \$100 and \$200.
 In addition to the lower costs, personal amplifiers are easy to use for most patients, do not have to be fitted or specified for an individual, and are portable and can be rechargeable.
-Because of the low costs and portability, hospitals and medical practices could feasibly keep several personal amplification devices on hand to be used with Hard of Hearing patients to ensure effective communication.
+19 Because of the low costs and portability, hospitals and medical practices could feasibly keep several personal amplification devices on hand to be used with Hard of Hearing patients to ensure effective communication.
 Through a program at John Hopkins Hospital, Hard of Hearing patients who need a personal amplifier are allowed to take one home.
-The rationale behind this is that if providing them the device allows them to better communicate and understand their treatment, it can reduce the likelihood that they return to the hospital.
+The rationale behind this is that if providing them the device allows them to better communicate and understand their treatment, it can reduce the likelihood that they return to the hospital.18